galloppinggryphon/HumbleBlockGenerator/README.md

 ### Configuration 🟧

 HUB is configured in `config.json`.
-If missing, you can generate it using the command `npm run init` or by making a copy of `config-sample.json.`
+If it is missing, run the command `npm run init` to generate a new one or make a copy of [examples/config.json](./examples/config.json).

 Settings

-* `prefix`: set block namespace
+* `prefix`: set block namespace (required)
+* `geometryPrefix`: set a geometry model name prefix (optional)
 * `input`: define JSON template files to use as inputs
 * `output`: define where and how to generate files

 Documentation on configuring input files is below.
-Further documentation for other options is located in `config.json`.
+Documentation for other options is included in `config.json`.

 ### Input file configuration 🟧